Undang-Undang Laut Melaka: Chapter I

 Description of persons on board a vessel.

 Of the officers and crew, their authority, duties, and the nature of their engagements — explains the administrative structure or hierarchy of power on ship.
 A ship is like a state or a kingdom where the nakhoda (sea captain) is the king.
 This power hierarchy follows successively downwards which partly described as the following:

 Another position which was just as important as that of the nakhoda was that of the malim (pilot).
 It is rather difficult to find a comparative designation on the land, because most of his functions were maritime related.
 The position of malim is often compared to that of an imam (leader of prayer group) on a ship due to his sailing skills.
 He was the one who decides when to set sail because he is knowledgeable about the prevailing winds, storm prediction and waves, sandbanks and corals.
-Clearly, the malim was the first person to give advise to the nakhoda about each voyage.
+Clearly, the malim was the first person to give advice to the nakhoda about each voyage.
 The function of the juru mudi, who was the nakhoda's closest aide, was comparable to that of the bendahara ('prime minister').
 The juru batu is said to have been the same status as the temenggung ('chief of public security'), this means that his role was to keep the peace on the ship and act as a judge in any dispute.
 This corresponds to an excerpt of Undang-Undang Laut Melaka, "….to decide right and wrong".
 Undang-Undang Laut Melaka gives an example, a crewman (awak-awak) who refused to follow the orders of the tukang agong was punished by the juru batu by canning of up to seven strokes.
 Among other provisions in the clause are: